gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 ### 3) Equity Multiple (EM)

+**Definition**: _Total cash returned to equity (including sale) divided by total equity invested._

+Another way to say it is, this shows how many dollars you get back in total for each dollar you put in.
+For example, putting in $1 and getting back $2 means a 2.0x multiple.
+It’s like looking at the scale of return without caring about time.

 **Why It Matters**
 EM measures *total* money back to equity relative to money in.
 It ignores timing but communicates overall magnitude of return.

-**Definition**: _Total cash returned to equity (including sale) divided by total equity invested._

-Another way to say it is, This shows how many dollars you get back in total for each dollar you put in.
-For example, putting in $1 and getting back $2 means a 2.0x multiple.
-It’s like looking at the scale of return without caring about time.

 **Key Terms**
 - **Total distributions**: all periodic distributions plus net sale proceeds to equity.